skgrange/rmweather/README.md

 ## Example usage

 **rmweather** contains example data from London which can be used to show the meteorological normalisation procedure.
-The example data are daily means of NO~2~ and NO~x~ observations at London Marylebone Road.
+The example data are daily means of NO<sub>2</sub> and NO<sub>x</sub> observations at London Marylebone Road.
 The accompanying surface meterological data are from London Heathrow, a major airport located about 23 km west of Central London.

 All of **rmweather**'s functions begin with `rmw_` so are easy to track and find help for.
 In this example, we have used **dplyr** and the pipe (`%>%`) for clarity.
-The example take about three minutes on my (laptop) system and the model has an *R^2* value of 79 %.
+The example take about three minutes on my (laptop) system and the model has an *R<sup>2</sup>* value of 79 %.

 ```
 # Load packages